Characterizing User Archetypes and Discussions on Scored.co: Experiments

 To define user archetypes, we combine platform-specific and linguistic features.
 Specifically, we outline eight archetypes based on these features and their values.
 The features we decide to use are, namely, \textit{(i)} score, \textit{(ii)} sentiment, and \textit{(iii)} toxicity.
 As far as the score is regarded, we compute the average post score for each user, then we normalize values in $[0,1]$.
 For the sentiment feature, we use the well-known VADER algorithm~\cite{HuEr14}, a rule-based sentiment classifier that assigns each text positive, negative, neutral, and compound sentiment intensity values.
 Out of these, the compound sentiment is a score in $[-1, 1]$ going from the most extreme negative ($-1$) to the most extreme positive ($1$) sentiment.
 For our purposes, we compute the average compound scores for each user and rescale values in $[0, 1]$.
 Moreover, for the toxicity feature, we compute its values with Detoxify~\cite{Detoxify}, a neural toxicity detection model that returns the probability that a text contains toxic language, and also in this case, we normalize the obtained values.
 Finally, to discern between high and low values for each feature, we set a threshold of 0.5, such that when a feature has a value higher than this threshold, it is considered high, and vice-versa.

 The list of the eight archetypes defined is depicted in Table~\ref{table:reddit_archetypes}.
 Here, we can observe how setting the various combinations of the state of a feature (high or low) creates different archetypes.
 We defined these archetypes in order to encapsulate the inherent semantics of the discussions taking place in the studied dataset.
-For instance, the first row is the so-called \textit{Community Hero}, which represents users who consistently contribute positively to the discussion by maintaining a positive and supportive attitude without engaging in toxic behavior.
+For instance, when we refer to the \textit{HHL} combination, this represents users showing (H)igh scores, (H)igh sentiment (thus, in the range of positive levels), and (L)ow levels of toxicity.
+Hence, they could be interpreted as users who consistently contribute positively to the discussion by maintaining a positive and supportive attitude without engaging in toxic behavior.
 A detailed characterization of these archetypes is given in the following section.